 Computer Packing Supplies

 As computers are delicate appliances, you need to get proper supplies and prepare them for the move once you donate unwanted items.
 The best option would be to put it in its original box.
 But if you have not kept the original packaging, you can rely on packing tips and tricks to avoid common moving mistakes and use different materials like cardboard crates with thick walls and lots of bubble wrap to box up this electronic device.
 Use original Styrofoam inserts if you have kept them, but if not, you can use packing peanuts or some alternative soft material like towels or blankets to cushion your computer.
 Packing tape is also necessary, as well as sealable plastic bags for smaller parts and labels.

 Before moving, an excellent tip is to back up the contents of your computer first, either to an external hard drive or flash memory or to cloud storage.
 Nobody can guarantee that everything will go smoothly, so make sure you save your valuable data to reduce the risk of losing it when the machine arrives at your home.

-After you have measured your computer along with the monitor, choose the right sized box if you haven’t kept the original one.
+After you have measured your computer along with the monitor, choose the right-sized box if you haven’t kept the original one.
 Now is the time to remove the cables, but only after you have taken the photo of the complicated network at the back of your computer or at least labeled each of them.
-However, if you are hiring a professional mover to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.
+However, if you are hiring professional cross-country movers to do the job, it is advisable to remove the hard disk drive to protect your data from being compromised.

 Keep Your Electronics Safe While Moving

 It is important to immobilize the computer so it does not shift inside the boxes during transport.
-You can do that by putting a few layers of bubble wrap or towels at the bottom of the box and adding crushed paper or towels between the computer and the walls of boxes.
+You can do that by putting towels, or a few layers of bubble wrap or packing paper at the bottom of the box and adding crushed paper or towels between the computer and the walls of boxes.

 Pack Your Desktop Computer